zio/zio-kafka/docs/metrics.md

 return a live view on the internal metrics of the consumer/producer.
 We currently do not expose these metrics elsewhere, a PR to copy them to the zio-metrics API is welcome.

-## Zio-kafka consumer metrics
+## Zio-kafka metrics

-The zio-kafka consumer collects some additional metrics using the zio-metrics API.
+The zio-kafka consumer and producer collects some additional metrics using the zio-metrics API.
 This allows any zio-metrics backend to access and process the observed values.

 By default, no tags are added.
-Tags can be configured via `ConsumerSettings.withMetricsLabels`.
+Tags can be configured via `ConsumerSettings.withMetricsLabels` / `ProducerSettings.withMetricsLabels`.

 Like the zio-metrics we follow Prometheus conventions.
 This means that: